 British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, and Prince Edward Island

-Children start school in September of the year they turn five years old.
+Children start kindergarten in September of the year they turn 5.

 Northwest Territories, Ontario, Québec, and Yukon

-Children can start school at four or five, and be enrolled in two years of kindergarten (divided into junior and senior kindergarten).
+Children can start at age 4 or 5, with two years of kindergarten offered:

 Saskatchewan